Taking the Drama Out of Dental Trauma in Children

 Preventing Dental Trauma in Children

 The best treatment for trauma is prevention, and there are many ways to help prevent dental trauma.
 Children who are just learning to walk or run should be monitored closely as they are often prone to stumbling and their height makes it easy for them to bump into corners of chairs or tables.
 In addition, all children involved in high contact sports should wear protective mouth guards.
-Research has shown that the use of protective mouth guards significantly decrease the occurrence and severity of dental trauma.
+Research has shown that the use of protective mouth guards significantly decreases the occurrence and severity of dental trauma.
 With these tips in mind, here’s to a fun and safe spring.

 Back to Pediatric Dental Topics